Skip to main content

 Lorena Albert Ferrando

 This course provides an introduction to core areas of linguistic analysis using Spanish.
 Areas covered include sounds of Spanish (phonetics & phonology), word formation (morphology), sentence structure (syntax), meaning of words, phrases, sentences, & larger chunks of discourse, also in social context (semantics & pragmatics), history of the Spanish language, regional & social variation (dialectology & sociolinguistics), & language acquisition.
-Linguistics Elective.
+Pre-requisites SPAN 2020 or equivalent (it can be taken simultaneously with SPAN 3010).

 Lorena Albert Ferrando